-Over what period is performance assessed?
-The STI performance period is the financial year 1 July to 30 June.
-How are STI payments delivered?
-50% of STI awarded to ELT members is paid as cash, with the remaining 50% deferred for 12 months (deferred STI).
-Deferred STI is provided in the form of 12-month deferred performance rights.
-When are STI payments made?
-The cash component of STI is paid following the release of audited financial results, with performance rights for the deferred STI component granted shortly thereafter.
-What method is used to determine the number of performance rights granted Performance rights under the STI plan are granted at face value.
-The deferred STI value for each ELT member is divided by the volume weighted average share price (VWAP) of Medibank shares to determine the number of units granted. to each participant as part of the deferred STI?
+R T medibar For Better Healt Performance rights under the STI plan are granted at face value.
+The deferred STI value for each ELT member is divided by the volume weighted average share price (VWAP) of Medibank shares to determine the number of units granted.
 For the 2021 deferred STI component the VWAP will be calculated on the 10 trading days up to and including 16 September 2021.
-Are deferred STI performance rights entitled to receive a dividend payment?
 Deferred STI performance rights do not attract dividends during the deferral period.
 To align participant outcomes with shareholders, on vesting of these performance rights additional Medibank shares are granted to ensure each participant receives a benefit equivalent to any dividends paid during the deferral period.
-What gateways apply to the STI plan?
 For an STI award to be made to an ELT member, both the risk, compliance and behaviour gateway, and the financial gateway must be achieved.
 Further detail on these gateways is outlined in section 6.3.1.
-What are the performance measures under the STI plan?
 Performance measures under the STI plan are determined by the Board at the commencement of each performance period.
 For 2021, the performance measures were: Group operating profit (excluding investment income).
 Health Insurance premium revenue growth.
 Brand Net Promoter Score (NPS).
 Role-specific metrics.
 Further detail on each performance measure is outlined in section 7.1.
-Does Medibank disclose STI performance targets?
 Section 7.1 of this report provides a detailed description of Medibank's STI performance measures and a description of how the organisation has performed against each measure in 2021.
 Actual target values are not disclosed as this is considered to be commercially sensitive information.

 Does Medibank have a clawback policy that applies to the STI plan?
 Medibank has an Executive Remuneration Clawback Policy that provides discretion to the Board to reduce, cancel, or recover (clawback) any award made under the STI plan to an ELT member in certain circumstances subject to applicable laws.
 Further detail on this policy is outlined in section 4.2.2.
 What happens to STI entitlements if an ELT member leaves Medibank?
 If an ELT member is a 'good leaver' (meaning they cease employment by reason of death, serious disability, permanent incapacity, retirement, redundancy, or with Board approval), pro rata payment of STI applies.
 Section 4.2.5 provides additional information on the treatment of STI for people deemed as 'good leavers' by the Board.
+In what circumstances In the event an ELT member is not considered a 'good leaver' (meaning

-In what circumstances are STI entitlements forfeited?
-In the event an ELT member is not considered a 'good leaver' (meaning they cease employment for any reason other than death, serious disability, permanent incapacity, retirement, redundancy or with Board approval), the ELT member will forfeit any payment under the STI plan, including any unvested deferred STI grants, unless otherwise determined by the Board.
+In what circumstances In the event an ELT member is not considered a 'good leaver' (meaning are STI entitlements they cease employment for any reason other than death, serious disability, forfeited? permanent incapacity, retirement, redundancy or with Board approval), the ELT member will forfeit any payment under the STI plan, including any unvested deferred STI grants, unless otherwise determined by the Board.